 The inclusive playgrounds of tomorrow are built because of the awareness we create today.

 And the truth is these playgrounds are costly.
-Creating the vision to build an inclusive playground in your community will motivate people to get involved for fundraising ideas and grant research.
+Creating the vision to build an inclusive playground in your community will motivate people to get involved in fundraising ideas and grant research.
 A story will change perceptions and galvanize others to help find ways to offset the funds a town or city may not have available.

 My town received a generous $130,000 donation from Banner Ironwood Medical Center to fund the rubberized ground cover that provided safe access for all to the inclusive play equipment.